Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 ### Energy/time required to hash

+sha256 is slower and more [computationally intensive](https://nordvpn.com/blog/sha-256/) than other comparable hashes (like MD5).

 ### Length Extension Attack

 Length extension attacks are useful in a scenario in which hashed messages are appended to a secret key and sent.
 For example, MESSAGE1 "hello world" and SECRETKEY "key" could be concatenated to form the new string "keyhello world" (SECRETKEY + MESSAGE1).
 Then this string could be hashed and sent alongside the message ("hello world"), confirming that the message was sent by a person in possession of SECRETKEY.